 Get your Cleaning In Place under control with Pure Cleaning

-Pure Cleaning is a major advantage for manufacturers wishing to improve the availability of production lines and significantly reduce their water consumption.
+Pure Cleaning is the responsible solution to optimize the duration of Cleaning In Place without compromising their compliance : an ideal lever for manufacturers wishing to improve the availability of production lines and significantly reduce their water consumption.

 Save time and water and ensure the cleaning in place compliance

 Pure Cleaning is a solution dedicated to optimizing Clean-in-place (CIP) based on a unique combination of optical sensors and a dedicated web application to optimize the duration of the cleaning phases of equipment guaranteeing compliance and with the following benefits :

 Satron sensors by Capflow

 - Turbidimeters to measure or detect suspended material in liquids

 - Backscatter operation working with the use of LED technology

 Optimize entire phases of cleaning and get notifications in case of non compliance